 After choosing our treatments, Michael and I were guided to a private room enclosed in a bamboo face, which had natural light and fresh air seeping through.
 Rather than curtains, shells hung from the ceiling, while a mini tropical garden with smooth white pebbles lined one wall, next to the bathtub.

-Once the three-hour indulgence was over, we were treated to a three-tiered glass of fresh pineapple, melon and papaya and honey/lemon tea.
-Gliding back to the hotel’s restaurant afterwards, my feet barely touched the ground as I had my last Indonesian dinner, topped with banana fritters and banana split for dessert.
+Once the three-hour indulgence was over, we were treated to a three-tiered glass of fresh pineapple, melon and papaya, and honey/lemon tea.
+Gliding back to the hotel’s restaurant afterward, my feet barely touched the ground as I had my last Indonesian dinner, topped with banana fritters and a banana split for dessert.
 Pure.
 Bliss.